flytbase/flytdocs/source/docs/FlytOS/GettingStarted/InstallDepsOdroid.rst

 .. warning:: Follow this step ONLY if you have chosen to NOT TO flash :ref:`FlytOS Linux Image <flashing_img_odroid>`.

-.. note:: You have to perform all the steps below on your FlytPOD/PRO.
+.. note:: You have to perform all the steps below on your ODROID.

 This guide assumes you already have a working image for your Flight Computer.
 We would lay down steps to install dependencies and configure your device for FlytOS.